 Speaking of the antagonist, let’s talk about Jared Leto.
 He gets so much hate these days, and I frankly can’t understand it.
 Leto plays Niander Wallace, the inventor who reinvigorated the replicant business following the revolt from the last movie and wants to figure out how to create fertile replicants, which brings him into conflict with K and Deckard.
 Several reviews I read criticized Leto as the one weak leak in a chain of otherwise stellar performances, but I beg to differ.
 Despite barely being in the movie, Leto is so sinister and spectral as Wallace; he makes you shiver with gleeful dread.

 There are some weak points in this movie.
 While I appreciate the fact that director Denis Villeneuve explores new parts of Blade Runner’s bleak world, he neglects to spend time on the grimy, neon streets of Los Angeles that made the original so artistically unique; too much of 2049 takes place in settings that feel not nearly as lived-in as those that Ridley Scott crafted in 1982.
 That said, 2049 is still a visual marvel.
-Roger Deakins’s cinematography is stunning, though I was expecting a bit more color, and the CGI is the best I’ve ever seen.
-Period.
+Roger Deakins’s cinematography is stunning, though I was expecting a bit more color, and the visual effects are some of the best I’ve ever seen.